How does the short-stem prosthesis differ from a classical hip prosthesis?

 While a relatively deep drilling in the femoral bone is required for classical, long stems, the surgeon often works with a short-stem prosthesis:

-- with smaller approaches,
+- with smaller incisions,

 - less soft tissue damage,